LJ Kushner and Associates, LLC

 As important as it may be for information security professionals to develop a written career plan, executing on your plan is essential to accomplishing your career goal.
-Now is
+Now is an opportune time to reflect and determine what you need to do to continue your progression as an information security leader.

 Each individual's professional development will vary based on their level of experience, baseline of skills, and stage of their careers.
 However, the framework for implementing and demonstrating these qualities is consistent for all and consists of the following actions: lead; impact; learn; and assess.